Dispositif/Wikibot/README.md

 wiki-etiquette should be followed before running it on any wiki.
 See https://en.wikipedia.org/wiki/WP:Bot for rules and authorization requests.

-Tech stack : PHP >=8.1 (version 1.1 on PHP7.2), RabbitMQ or MySQL, composer libraries (Symfony components, addwiki/mediawiki-api, etc), hexagonal architecture….
+Tech stack : PHP >=8.1 (version 1.1 on PHP7.2), RabbitMQ or MySQL, Tor, composer libraries (Symfony components, addwiki/mediawiki-api, etc), hexagonal architecture….

 Use ``make`` on root, for the list of some available commands.